2023 Best Value Biological & Biomedical Sciences Graduate Certificate Schools in the New England Region

 Full Biological & Biomedical Sciences at University of Vermont Report

-You’ll be in good company if you decide to attend Central Connecticut State University.
-It ranked #4 on our 2023 Best Value Biological & Biomedical Sciences Graduate Certificate Schools in the New England Region list.
-CCSU is a moderately-sized public school located in the suburb of New Britain.
+You’ll join some of the best and brightest minds around you if you attend Central Connecticut State University.
+The school came in at #4 on this year’s Best Value Biological & Biomedical Sciences Graduate Certificate Schools in the New England Region list.
+CCSU is a medium-sized public school located in the suburb of New Britain.

 The average tuition and fees for an out-of-state graduate students at CCSU are $26,072 a year.